BEETHOVEN'S NIGHTMARE LIVE AT THE EL REY

 BEETHOVEN'S NIGHTMARE LIVE AT THE EL REY was presented by Glad and SPRINt RELAY at THE el rey theatre, los angeles, october 6, 2007.

-SHOW CONCEPT AND DIRECTION BY BOB HILTERMANN; costumes by TL FoRSBERG; lighting by ANDY FIG; CONCERT sound by THE EL REY THEATRE; CHOREOGRAPHY BY RITA COREY; produced by bob hiltermann, john drouillard, and natalie drouillard; concert stage manager was christopher beyries.
+SHOW CONCEPT AND DIRECTION BY BOB HILTERMANN; costumes by TL FoRSBERG; lighting by ANDY FIGueroa; CONCERT sound by THE EL REY THEATRE; CHOREOGRAPHY BY RITA COREY; produced by bob hiltermann, john drouillard, and natalie drouillard; concert stage manager was christopher beyries.

 BEETHOVEN'S NIGHTMARE ARE: